pedrobcst/Xerus/README.md

 ```
 If all tests sucessfuly pass, _Xerus_ should be ready for use.

+> :warning: This process might take a while.
 # Usage

 - To learn how to use Xerus, please follow the Notebook, located at Examples/Examples.ipynb

+> :warning: Make sure that before running the examples, you have started the MongoDB server.

 # Citing
 If you use _Xerus_ please __also__ cite the following papers: